saifalhroub/nopCommerce-store/Product_Details_Page.md

 **Expected Result:**
--  A confirmation message will show up
+-  A confirmation message will show upص
 -  The product will be added to the Compare list
 ---